syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 </table>

 You can customize the particular cell or particular  row of exporting files using server events.
-The code snippet for this is
+The code snippet for this is as follows.

 {% tabs %}